-North Lanarkshire forms part of a Clydeplan City Regional Partnership.
-Housing and Planning representatives represent the council within the Strategic Housing Market Partnership which is responsible for determining housing need and demand across the Clydeplan city region.
-The Housing Estimate Outputs inform Housing Supply Targets for the LHS and the council's Local Development Plan (LDP).
-North Lanarkshire's Local Development Plan Modified Proposed Plan (NLLDP Modified Proposed Plan) has been formally submitted for Examination and is anticipated to be adopted during 2021.
-The plan was modified to consider the comments received during its preparation.
-It sets out planning policy that will help guide decisions on planning applications that will shape the future of North Lanarkshire.
+North Lanarkshire forms part of Clydeplan, a Glasgow City Regional Partnership.
+Housing and Planning colleagues represent the council on the Strategic Housing Market Partnership, which is responsible for determining housing need and demand across the Glasgow city region.
+The Housing Estimate Outputs inform Housing Supply Targets for the LHS and the Council's Local Development Plan (LDP).
+North Lanarkshire's Local Development Plan Modified Proposed Plan (NLLDP Modified Proposed Plan) has been through its formal Examination and is anticipated to be Adopted during 2022.
+The LDP sets out planning policy that will help guide decisions on planning applications that will shape the future of North Lanarkshire and has been modified to consider comments received during its preparation and recommendations made by Reporters.
 This Plan aims to deliver sustainable safe communities, to stimulate our economy and to protect our built, historic, and natural environment by promoting appropriate development and future growth.
 The LHS is closely linked to the NLLDP process in assessing housing requirements and in ensuring sufficient supply of land for housing.